felipeinostrozaloaiza/felipeinostrozaloaiza/README.md

 ##### NOW

-- ✨Currently working for
+- ✨Developer with 4 years experience.
+I have worked on different projects.

-- 🍑 What about this?
+ 🍑 What about this?
 ##### BIO

 - 🏢 I'm currently working at FIL SPA.
 Development, Computer consulting.